 California Chafee Grant

-If you are or were in foster care and have financial need, you may qualify for up to $5000 a year for career and technical training or college. you don't have to pay this money back.
-You may also be able to use your grant to help pay for child care, transportaton and rent while you're in chsool.
-You can use your Chafee Grant at any eligbile California college or university or career or technical school, as well as schools in other states.
-More information can be found here.
+If you are or were in foster care and have financial need, you may qualify for up to $5000 a year for career and technical training or college.
+You don't have to pay this money back.
+You may also be able to use your grant to help pay for child care, transportation and rent while you're in school.
+You can use your Chafee Grant at any eligible California college or university or career or technical school, as well as schools in other states.
+More information can be found at Chaffee Grants.